txhammer68/docs/debian12.md

 ## Debain 12 Plasma 5 LTS Setup
 * Install with minimal iso do not install any DE bare minimal setup
+* Do not set root password, this will allow user as sudo
 * Pre Install Setup

 ### Create partitions for each drive before the install process